 After trying hand-manufacturing gloves, Fr.
 Buguet sets off in printing press, alike the neighbourhing Trappists.

-The beginnings are modest, assisted by a worker and a single machine, all set in his presbytery.
+The beginnings are modest, he started assisted by a worker and a single hand-machine, on the premises of his presbytery.
 Soon activity flourished.
 Printing and publishing developed along that of the Expiatory Work by taking care of its publications: newsletters, etc.

 Praying for the forsaken souls